bholt/claret/Related work.md

 - *Benchmarks:* TPC-C
 - *Comparisons*
     - doesn't do replication for hot keys
-    - how pieces are reordered seems a bit crude, and seems like it would have high runtime overhead (tracking dependences dynamically, despite using offline (static?) analysis)
+    - how pieces are reordered seems a bit crude (anything that produces a value is "immediate" and cannot be deferred)
+    - seems like it would have high runtime overhead (tracking dependences dynamically, despite using offline (static?) analysis)

 ## Enhancing Concurrency in DTM through Commutativity
 - \cite{Kim:EuroPar13}: EuroPar'13, Junwhan Kim, Roberto Palmieri, Binoy Ravindran